Plavit/Plavit/README.md

 ## Some basic information about me 🤔
 ### Work 💼
 - 💻 I have 7+ years of work experience in tech and management consulting.
 I am currently not considering new work offers<!--, [let me know your proposals 💌](mailto:marek.szeles@gmail.com)-->.
-   - Over 3 years at the Boston Consulting Group finishing as an IT Specialist and technical consultant, recruited by a client
+   - Over 3 years at the Boston Consulting Group finishing as an IT Specialist and technical consultant, later recruited by a client
-   - In the next 2 years, I have overseeing an IT transformation at a major pharma company, ex-BCG client
+   - In the following 2 years, I have overseeing an IT transformation at a major pharma company, ex-BCG client
    - Following that, I co-founded and led a disruptive research team developing autonomous vehicles
    - Currently I am CTO at Vizgard, an AI startup valued at £1M+
    - Experience with working in 🇨🇿, 🇩🇪, 🇷🇺, 🇧🇪, 🇬🇧 and remotely; currently in: Brussels, 🇧🇪 with occassional travel to London, 🇬🇧